portrait

 Terms and text shown below represent Catherine’s contributions to TermWiki.com, a free terminology website and knowledge resource for the translation community.

-English (EN)core
+English (EN)hydrosphere

 Astronomy; Planetary science